 Advertisement

 So is a used charter boat worth the look?
 We’ll give the Kings the final say on that one.
 Asked about their years owning Carol K, Peter says, “It was fun owning it.”
 And Carol shouts over him on the phone: “We miss it.
 We miss it a lot.”

-Mark Pillsbury is CW’s editor.
+Mark Pillsbury is a CW editor-at-large.

+Advertisement